IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/git_support.rst

 ..
 Tip::

-    Conceptually a local branch is equivalent to a remote fork in somebody else's copy of your repository, and indeed with an external Git tool you can import their work into a branch in your local repository.
+    Conceptually a local branch is equivalent to a remote fork in somebody else's copy of your repository, and indeed by adding a remote you can fetch their work into a *remote branch* in your local repository.

 Merging
 -------